postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 # );

-d)personal data of the person who within his/her job fulfils duties concerning holding, storing or using firearms or ammunition  and who is the holder of a firearm permit of a relevant group (hereinafter referred to as a &#39;gunsmith&#39;) including the number of the firearm permit if a firearm licence for groups A through J is concerned;
+d)personal data of the person who within his/her job fulfils duties concerning holding, storing or using firearms or ammunition  and who is the holder of a firearm permit of a relevant group (hereinafter referred to as a 'gunsmith') including the number of the firearm permit if a firearm licence for groups A through J is concerned;

 e)personal data of the responsible representative or the member of the statutory body of a legal entity or personal data of the responsible representative of a natural person if such representative has been established;  and